LimelightVision/LimelightDocs/docs/getting_started.rst

 Power-over-Ethernet (PoE) Wiring
 --------------------------------
 .. note:: PoE allows you to add both power and network connectivity to your Limelight via an Ethernet cable.
-This is not standard 44V POE - this is why you must use a passive injector with 12V.
+.. warning:: This is not standard 44V PoE - this is why you must use a passive injector with 12V.
 * Ensure that your Limelight's power jumper is set to the "E" position.
 * Interface a passive `Passive PoE Injector <http://amzn.to/2he36Dp/>`_. to your PDP.
 * Add a 5A breaker to the same slot on your PDP.